 Professor Pivot answers your electric bike technical questions…

 Voltage can be thought of as the pressure or strength of electric power.
 All things being equal (see AMPS below), the higher the voltage the better, because high voltages pass more efficiently through wires and motors.
 Very high voltages (100+ volts) can give you a nasty shock because they also travel through people rather well, but the sort of voltages found on electric bikes (12 – 36 volts) are quite safe.
-As a rule, a 12 volt system is fine for low-powered motors, but more powerful machines work better with 24 or 36 volts.
-Electric mopeds and motorcycles tend to use higher voltage – typically 48 or 60 volts.
+In the early days,12-volt systems were used for low-powered machines, but today the industry norm is 36 volts, with a trend towards 48 volts, especially for more powerful machines.
+Electric mopeds and motorcycles tend to use 48 or 60 volts.

 Amps can be thought of as the volume or quantity of electric power.
 To aid this analogy, the flow of amps is called the current, as in the flow of a river.
 Unlike a river, though, the speed of the current is fixed – only the volume varies.

 The maximum flow of amps in a bike drive system can vary from 10 to 60 or more.
 A current of 60 amps requires thick wiring and quite substantial switchgear.

 Once we know the voltage (or pressure) and current (or volume), we can calculate the power, or wattage by multiplying the two figures together.
 The number of watts in a system is the most important figure of all, because it defines the power output.
 A few examples of electric bikes:

 The Zap motor draws 20 Amps x 12 Volts = 240 Watts

 The Giant Twist Lite draws 15 Amps x 24 Volts = 360 Watts

 The Powabyke draws 20 Amps x 36 Volts = 720 Watts

 The Curry Drive draws 40 Amps x 24 Volts = 960 Watts